UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 > **Note**: In the code above, the call to the
-> `.melt` function is split across several lines.
+> `melt` function is split across several lines.
 This is allowed in
 > certain cases; for example, when calling a function as above, the input
 > arguments are between parentheses `()` and Python knows to keep reading on
 > the next line.
 Each line ends with a comma `,` making it easier to read.